Scandinavia on €32/Day: Copenhagen, Oslo & Stockholm

 | TOTAL | €451.44 | 7 days at €32.25/day per person |

 Check Omio for bus connections, but book direct for best price.
-I did both routes with Flixbus:
+We did both routes with Flixbus:

 - Copenhagen → Oslo: overnight, €20.61/person